cirofabianbermudez/tesis_maestria/README.md

-2. **2017 - Luis Gerardo De La Fraga - Hardware implementation of pseudo-random number generators based on chaotic maps **
+2. **2017 - Luis Gerardo De La Fraga - Hardware implementation of pseudo-random number generators based on chaotic maps**

-   **Keywords: **2D chaotic map · Data integrity · Keyed hash · Stream cipher · Chaos-based cryptography
+   **Keywords:** 2D chaotic map · Data integrity · Keyed hash · Stream cipher · Chaos-based cryptography

-   > Nota
+   > The usefulness of bifurcation diagrams to implement a pseudo-random number generator (PRNG) based on chaotic maps.
+We provide details on the selection of the best parameter values to obtain high entropy and positive Lyapunov exponent from the bifurcation diagram of four chaotic maps namely: Bernoulli shift map, tent, zigzag, and Borujeni maps.

    > Nota